Living within your means

 I know people who have lived this life, enjoyed several luxury holidays each year for decades, which I’m sure were great at the time, but are now in the position of realising they have no assets accumulated, and no savings to speak of, after 20 – 30 years of earning, and they still need to pay off the credit cards!

-A very simple definition of living within your means is, ‘Outgo must be less than Income”, or spend less than you earn or your allowance, each and every month.
+In order to live within your means, you must understand, ‘Outgo must be less than Income”, or spend less than you earn or your allowance, each and every month.

 Think about money management as simply two boxes.
 One box for outgo, and one box for income.
 If the income and outgo boxes are the same size, then you are just living within your means.